-Like many who grew up in the Cold War Era, living in the shadow of the “bomb” and remember the “roll and tuck” drills in schools to prepare us for an eventual nuclear war, Mary Lee Dazey at a young age took from this experience that the world is not safe with nuclear weapons.
-When one recognizes this, there are choices: to distract ourselves and do nothing, or do something.
+Like many who grew up in the Cold War Era, living in the shadow of the “bomb” and participating in “tuck and roll” drills in school to prepare us for an eventual nuclear war, Mary Lee Dazey at a young age took from this experience that the world is not safe with nuclear weapons.
+When one recognizes this, there are choices: to distract ourselves and do nothing, or to do something.

 Dazey's first experience of doing something was during her last year at San Francisco State University in the early 1980s.
 She found that there was an organization, the Livermore Action Group (LAG), that was planning direct actions at the Lawrence Livermore Laboratory (LLL) on the other side of the bay to express the view that nuclear weapons needed to be abolished rather than improved.
 LAG was holding workshops in direct nonviolent action to prepare for direct action at the LLL.
 She attended peacekeeper training, so she wouldn't be arrested, and later participated in a blockade of the road leading into the Lab.
-This was her first experience in direct action and she got a good taste at what activists call truth before power.
+This was her first experience in direct action and she got a good taste of what activists call "truth before power".
 Police encircled the protesters with weapons to let them know that they weren’t welcome.
-Later, a row of activists chained themselves together, including one disabled veteran without legs in a wheelchair, blockaded the road leading into the LLL preventing its employees from entering their work site.
-Compared to the month in preparation for the event, the group held their stance for short time, were removed, and led to jail.
+Later, a row of activists chained themselves together, including one disabled veteran without legs in a wheelchair, and blockaded the road leading into the LLL, preventing its employees from entering their work site.
+The group held their stance for a short time, then were removed and led to jail.
 This experience planted seeds that were to flower later.

 In 1994, Dazey was hired as Northern Nevada Coordinator for Citizen Alert, then based in Las Vegas.
 Citizen Alert was the primary Nevada organization working to stop the proposed Yucca Mountain nuclear waste repository designed to permanently store high level spent nuclear fuel rods.
 Formed by activists working to defeat the MX program slated for Nevada, Citizen Alert took up the fight against the Yucca Mountain repository following the passage of the 1987 “Screw Nevada” bill in which the U.S. Congress narrowed the focus from three potential waste storage sites, Washington, Nevada, and Texas, to only the Yucca Mountain site.
 Citizen Alert focused on education and outreach to Nevada residents by traveling the state to meet residents and build a strong media presence.
 Later, it joined forces with national antinuclear organizations active at various nuclear weapon production sites around the U.S. Slowly, these nuclear reactor sites and the attendant problem of what to do with the waste gained traction as a platform for the Alliance for Nuclear Accountability (ANA).
 This was largely through the work of the Nuclear Information Research Service (NIRS), a Washington, D.C. based organization working with grassroots organizations from areas with the potential for nuclear catastrophe.
 During ANA’s annual D.C.
 Days event, groups presented developments about their area of concern to members of ANA and developed strategies, including building team members from ANA participants, to be able to make an effective case to lobby members of Congress.